-4. Task Tuning:
+3. Task Tuning:

-- Lighting system shall support task tuning of lights, via dimming, capable of setting an initial starting point of 80%, and shall be continuously adjustable down to 10%. - b.
+- a.
+Lighting system shall support task tuning of lights, via dimming, programmed for an initial starting point of 80%, and shall be continuously adjustable down to 10%. - b.
 Tenant shall have manual local override means to increase brightness to 100%.

-5. Demand Response:
+4. Demand Response:

-- Lighting system shall support the capability of manual and/or automated Demand Response load reduction; to be initiated from the Base Building Lighting Control front-end. - Tenant's Contractor shall provide capability of global (excluding critical areas) lighting zone output set point changes based on (3) levels of Demand response. - c.
+- a.
+Lighting system shall support the capability of manual and/or automated Demand Response load reduction; to be initiated from the Base Building BMS front-end. - b.
+Tenant's Contractor shall provide capability of Global (excluding critical areas) lighting zone output set point changes based on (3) levels of Demand response. - c.
 Start & Stop of Demand Response mode shall be schedule based. - d.
-Schedule shall be adjustable by the Operator.

-- e.
-Associated Lighting Control graphic pages shall identify if Demand Response mode is active or inactive.
+Schedule shall be Operator adjustable. - e.
+Associated BMS Lighting Control graphic pages shall identify if Demand Response mode is active or inactive.
 If Demand Response mode is active; level of Demand Response mode shall be displayed. - f.
 Operator shall have capability to turn OFF ability for Demand Response mode on an individual zone basis. - g.
 A Sequence of Operation for Demand Response mode shall be submitted to Landlord for review and approval.